sw517/vue-carousel/README.md

 Any valid CSS unit of measurement i.e "px" or "em".

 `Number`
-Any integer or decimal number.
+Any positive integer or decimal number.

+`CSS-Property`
+Any valid CSS property

+`CSS-Value`
+Any valid CSS value

 <table>
   <thead>